mokaixu/azhng.github.io/_drafts/2020-04-29-evolving-vectorized-sql-engine-removing-memory-constraint.markdown

 first tuple will be our choice of the distinct tuple.
 The algorithm itself is quite straight forward, however, if you are paying close attention, this optimiztion cannot completely guarantee the correctness of the algorithm.

-Remeber that we mentioned previously, once we build the hash chain, the values of the `keyID`s inside the hash chain will be in a monotonically decreasing order.
-In other words, this means the "head" of the hash chain is going the be the tuple with largest `keyID`.
+We previously mentioned that once we build the hash chain, the values of the `keyID`s inside the hash chain will be in a monotonically decreasing order.
+In other words, this means the "head" of the hash chain is going to be the tuple with the largest `keyID`.
 Now also observe that with our de-duplication algorithm, we immediately stop hash chain traversal once we encounter a tuple that has the identical value, and that tuple will be emitted as the distinct tuple.
-Since the ordered of the hash chain is reversed, this means the `head`, a.k.a. the last occurrence of the tuple inside a batch will be the one that gets emitted.
-So concretly, recall our previous example:
+Since the order of the hash chain is reversed, this means the `head`, a.k.a. the last occurrence of the tuple inside a batch will be the one that gets emitted.
+Recall our previous example:

 ```
 first: +------+-------+  next: +-------+------+